 There are as many reasons to start a business as there are potential entrepreneurs.
 Do any of these fit your vision?

 1. Money.
 There are many possible motivations for starting a business.
-You may reasons to start a business - moneywant to fulfill a need, make dreams come true, or live out your fantasy life.
+You may want to fulfill a need, make dreams come true, or live out your fantasy life.
 But the top reasons to start a business of your own still come down to making money.
 And there’s nothing wrong with that.
 In an uncertain economy, running your own business gives you a sense of control that you can’t get from a job.

 2. Fulfilling a need.
 One way to assure that you’ll always have potential customers is to offer something that a lot of people need.
 Perhaps you often hear people talking about a particular troubling situation.
 Or maybe you had a certain problem of your own and finally solved it.
 So naturally you thought of all the other people who have the same problem.